Skip to main content

 "How good and pleasant it is when God's people live together in unity!
 For there the Lord bestows his blessing, even life forevermore."

-God commands blessing where there's unity—not where there's size, sophistication, or style.
+God commands blessing where there's unity, not where there's size, sophistication, or style.
 Unity is the gateway to supernatural blessing.

-How The Outpouring Network Serves Coalition
+How The Outpouring Network Serves the Body

-Practical infrastructure for church collaboration
+Practical infrastructure for church collaboration.

-Coalition Building
+Building Alliances

 Event Coordination